If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 4. Hard to Get Anywhere Without a Car

-So, if you want to move here or you are planning on visiting, renting a car is definitely an expense you’ll have to factor in.
+So, if you want to move here or you’re planning on visiting, buying or renting a car is definitely an expense you’ll have to factor in.

 You can get anywhere in just a short drive, like Colorado Springs, Rocky Mountain National Park, or a cute mountainside town like Golden.